imarc/handbook/frontend.markdown

 ## Boilerplate
 **[Boilerplate](http://imarc.github.io/boilerplate)** is a great starting point for new projects.
-Authored by iMarc, Boilerplate contains standard HTML and CSS.
+Authored by iMarc, Boilerplate contains our standard HTML and CSS.

 ## Doctype

 Use the [HTML5](https://developer.mozilla.org/en-US/docs/HTML/HTML5) doctype on new projects.

+It’s important to understand your project’s technical specification.
+Some advanced HTML5 technologies may not function correctly.

+If you choose to use HTML5 elements, use [Modernizr](http://modernizr.com) to ensure backwards compatability with older browsers.

+Modernizr detects what the browser’s rendering engine supports, and allows you to customize the look of the website depending on what’s supported.

+HTML5shiv has been incorporated into Modernizr, so do not use duplicate shivs.

 	<!DOCTYPE html>